-- Restoring weight lost to severe dieting and purging
+- Restoring weight lost as a result of severe dieting and purging

-- Treating psychological disturbances associated with body image issues
+- Treating psychological disturbances associated with body image distortions

-Therapy can be meaningful and necessary to uncover factors promoting fears about eating and gaining weight as well to help an individual work through issues related to body image, self-esteem, control, and perfectionism.
+Therapy is typically necessary to uncover factors underlying fears about eating and gaining weight as well to help individuals work through issues related to body image, self-esteem, control, and perfectionism.
 Cognitive Behavioral Therapy (CBT) is considered an effective form of therapy for eating disorders.
-It is time-limited and focused in nature, helping an individual to see the links between their thoughts, beliefs, and behaviors.
-CBT also involves increasing the repertoire of certain behaviors and building a tolerance for the discomfort and distress surrounding food.
-This helps to normalize eating patterns and engage in behaviors that support gaining healthy weight.
-CBT can shed light on our dysfunctional thought patterns and negative attitudes and beliefs about food and eating that promote body shame and poor esteem.
+It is time-limited and focused in nature, helping individuals to see the links between their thoughts, beliefs, and behaviors.
+CBT also involves building a tolerance for the discomfort and distress surrounding food that is common to anorexia patients.
+Such therapy helps to normalize eating patterns and encourage behaviors that support gaining healthy weight.
+CBT can shed light on dysfunctional thought patterns and negative attitudes and beliefs about food and eating that promote body shame and poor esteem.

 Family therapy is also considered to be an effective way to treat anorexia nervosa as well as other eating disorders.
-The "Maudsley Method" is a form of family therapy where parents are integrated as active agents playing a positive role in their child’s recovery journey.
+The "Maudsley Method" is a form of family therapy in which parents become active agents supporting their child’s recovery.
 Developed at the Maudsley Hospital in London in 1985, the approach emphasizes that parents be calm, supportive, and consistent in the feeding of the child or adolescent with eating disordered behavior.